-The Directors are responsible for preparing the Directors' Report, the Strategic Report and the financial statements in accordance with applicable U.K. law and regulations.
+The Directors are responsible for preparing the Directors' Report, the Strategic Report and the Company's financial statements in accordance with applicable United Kingdom law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including Financial Reporting Standard 101 'Reduced Disclosure Framework'.
+Under that law, the Directors have elected to prepare the financial statements in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework (FRS 101).

 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.

-In preparing these financial statements, the Directors are required to:
+In preparing those financial statements, the Directors are required to: